Gender Therapy: How to Find a Gender Therapist

 • Local LGBTQ+ organizations.
 Your community’s local LGBTQ+ health center may offer mental health care or provide referrals to local gender therapists.

-What should you look for in a gender therapist?
+What should you look for in a gender identity therapist?

 Although general therapists and clinicians may receive rudimentary gender diversity and LGBTQ+ training, it’s not always enough to provide adequate support.
 Whether you’re navigating gender questions or exploring your gender expression, it’s essential to look for a gender therapist who seeks out continuing education, professional consultation, and training to stay up-to-date with issues such as: